 Part of our exposure to American culture included Fulbright’s program of visiting guest families all over the country.
 For example, in 1970, we visited our guest family, William and Lucy-Anne Brobst, near Washington, D.C.
 We have also kept close contact with them.
 The Brobsts visited us in Austria and Germany and we met them again in Washington and at their holiday chalet in Kitty Hawk, NC.
 Just recently they moved to a residential care home near Washington, D.C., and we are in close contact with them by e-mail and phone calls.

-Dr. Hermann Strasser was an Austrian Fulbright Scholar to the University of Fordham, New York, in the field of Sociology in 1968-1969.
+Dr. Hermann Strasser was an Austrian Fulbright Student to the University of Fordham, New York, in the field of Sociology in 1968-1969.
 Photo courtesy of Dr. Hermann Strasser.